Dye Easter Eggs With Natural Ingredients in 3 Simple Steps

 Keep your fingers stain-free by using tongs to fish the eggs out of the bowls.
 If using shells only, you can pick the eggs up using two toothpicks stuck into the two holes.
-Or you can even wear rubber gloves.
-(That said, kids may have a blast drawing pictures on their arms and legs -- why not!)
+Or wear rubber gloves to pick up the eggs.

 On the Hunt